ezPG/mute_bot/README.md

     npm install
     ```

-4. Replace `' Replace with yout token'` in the `client.login` line in `index.js` with your actual Discord Bot Token.
+4. Replace `' Replace with your token'` in the `client.login` line in `main.js` with your actual Discord Bot Token.

 ## Usage
 1. Run the bot: